Beyond Hummus

 Putting them all together

-- Trim and defat inside round cut of meat making sure that it is impeccable and no white spots are visible (ask your butcher nicely and he/she might do this for you).
+- Trim and defat eye of the round cut of meat making sure that it is impeccable and no white spots are visible (ask your butcher nicely and they might do this for you).

 - Pass the cleaned meat through the grinder 2-3 times (can also be done by the butcher).

-- At home, pulse the meat in the food processor with baking soda, salt and very little water (approx 1 tbsp).
-You want enough water to make the meat sticky, but not watery.
+- At home, pulse the meat in the food processor with baking soda, salt and the crushed ice.
+You want enough ice to make the meat sticky, but not watery.

-- Separate into 3 500g portions and freeze until ready to use.
+- Separate into two 500g portions and freeze until ready to use.

 note: Traditionally this is made with (extra lean) lamb meat, but it has become very popular with beef as well.